CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

     >
     > This separates the cause and the effect of the change, and additionally follows clean architecture as creating a new info screen requires simply subscribing it to the subject

+### Dawei He (Dawei-He2002)
+Roadmap:
+> Originally, I had wanted to implement an editing message feature that would allow users to edit messages they sent to the view.
+This turned out to be not implemented because of time constraints.
+However, given some free time later I can easily add the requirred controllers, presenters, usecases and UI elements since it would require very little modification of existing code.
+Tests:
+> I have comprehensive tests for all classes except for the View and initialization methods.
+The View and initialization are not tested because they can be "tested" and debugged by running the local main (ChatRoomDemo) method and using the debugger to fix any errors.
+Design choices:
+> I have rigorously adhered to the Dependency Inversion Principle throughout the entirety of my project.
+I did not feel the need to implement any design patterns because of the relative simplicity and lack of complex inheritance hierarchies inside my feature.
+However, I did adhere to SOLID principles whenever possible.
+> In the initization controller class, I created an InputBoundary with the controller.
+Although this is a potential breach of Clean Architecture practices, there was no other way to initialize the ChatRoom without any initialized classes.
+Since a CHatRoom cannot be initialized without at least one Task and one User, it cannot be initialized directly on Main like many of the other screens, so I have to rely on Leon's Task view initializing my screen.

 ### Chhavi Shah (ConverseScholar)
 Roadmap:
 > From the Login screen, I wanted to allow the User to go to the Create Account page so create an account that then redirects them back to the login page once the account is created.